The following guide covers:

 Most importantly, accreditation institutions do not require you to be an educational establishment to be able to offer licensed courses.

 “You do not have to be an educational establishment to get accreditation for your particular course aimed at a particular industrial sector.
-However, you need to have certain qualifications so that the association or the governing body in that particular industry sees you have the credibility to have your course to be assessed”
+However, you need to have certain qualifications so that the association or the governing body in that particular industry sees you have the credibility to have your course assessed”.

 Founder of DP Tonic

 Why do I need to think about course objectives, you may ask?
-All this because for most organizations your learning objectives are part of the assessment proccess.
+All this because, for most organizations, your learning objectives are part of the assessment process.
 So, before you apply for any organization, make sure your course has clear, measurable goals that guide what learners are expected to achieve.

 One of the most essential things is keeping your learning objectives as specific as possible.
 Start by defining what you want your learners to know or be able to do by the end of the course.
 For example, if you’re creating a course on marketing, your objectives might include "Analyze and interpret key performance metrics for online campaigns".
 As you know, the idea of having these objectives is to assess whether learners have met them.